 I’ve been working in tech since around 1990.
 I’ve been fortunate enough to work in a lot of great places, at times of great technical evolution, or even revolution.
-My career has brought me to all these great institutions:

 - Lawrence Livermore National Laboratory, where I coded database tools for managing data from the Human Genome Project;